The Audio Injected Soul

 The Audio Injected Soul is the second album by Danish metal band Mnemic.
 It has gone on to sell almost 35,000 copies in North America.

-This is the last album to feature former singer Michael Bøgballe who left the band exactly one year after the release of the album.
+This is the last album to feature Michael Bøgballe on vocals, as he left the band exactly one year after the album's release.

 Track listing

 AM3D technology

-The tracks "The Audio Injection" and "Deathbox" are the only two tracks from the album to include the AM3D technology, developed by Mnemic themselves.
+The tracks "The Audio Injection" and "Deathbox" are the only two tracks from the album to include the AM3D technology.
 The back and in the inlay of the album states: "The AM3D positional headphone technology presents a way of improving the sound experience.
 Using binaural techniques, the sound is processed to localize a single sound to a specific location in three-dimensional space around the listener."
 The German edition of the album does not include the AM3D technology, resulting in the introduction ("The Audio Injection") being removed, and the track "Deathbox" being edited.